Should I Watch..? 'Escape Plan'

 What's the big deal?

 Escape Plan is an action thriller film released in 2013 and was the first movie to feature legendary action stars Sylvester Stallone and Arnold Schwarzenegger together as co-leads.
 The film also stars Curtis "50 Cent" Jackson, Jim Caviezel, Vinnie Jones, Sam Neill, Vincent D'Onofrio and Amy Ryan and was directed by Swedish filmmaker Mikael Håfström.
 The movie concerns Ray Breslin, a professional security expert and jail-breaker who finds himself incarcerated in a maximum security facility operated by shady government forces and his attempts to escape with fellow inmate Emil Rottmayer.
-The film received a mixed reception from critics but went on to earn more than $137 million worldwide, enough for Stallone to consider a forthcoming sequel Escape Plan 2: Hades (1).
+The film received a mixed reception from critics but went on to earn more than $137 million worldwide, enough for Stallone to go ahead with plans for a forthcoming sequel Escape Plan 2: Hades.

 What's it about?

 Ray Breslin is one half of Breslin-Clark, a LA-based firm specialising in testing the security of prisons by having Breslin incarcerated and then subsequently escape via the observations and assumptions he makes on the inside.
 He is aided by his team - his business partner Lester Clark, computer hacker Hush and co-ordinator Abigail Ross - and is the only choice for CIA Agent Jessica Mayer who wishes the firm to test a maximum security facility that is strictly off-the-books.
 The only catch is that nobody must know where the facility is, meaning Breslin would be on his own.
 Tempted by the $5 million fee offered, Breslin finds himself picked up and drugged from New Orleans before being taken to this top-secret prison.